jhollist/iale_open_science/rmd_posts/2015-06-16-00-Before-The-Workshop.Rmd

     - [General Info](http://cran.r-project.org/)
     - [Windows](http://cran.r-project.org/bin/windows/base/R-3.2.0-win.exe)
     - [Mac](http://cran.r-project.org/bin/macosx/R-3.2.0.pkg)
         - *Note:* Mac users will need to make sure they have XQuartz installed.
-It is not a requirement for all usage of R, is for some.
 You can check to see if you have it by looking in the directory `Applications/Utilities`.
 If you need to install it, [follow this link](http://xquartz.macosforge.org/landing/).
 2. **RStudio:**
     - [General Info](http://www.rstudio.com/products/rstudio/download/)
     - [Windows](http://download1.rstudio.org/RStudio-0.99.446.exe)